 I certify that I have the authority to submit this application, that the initial board members and I were regularly involved in the development of this application, and that no part of this application is plagiarized.
 All information contained herein is complete and accurate.
 I realize that any misrepresentation will result in disqualification from the application process or revocation after award.
 I understand that incomplete applications will not be considered.
 The person named as the contact person for the application is so authorized to serve as the primary contact for this application on behalf of the non-profit organization.
+Additionally, the board is aware that if this application is approved by the State Board of Education, the approval is contingent upon successful completion of such planning year.

+ngagreensboro2018 Board Chair

+Signature Title

+ngagreensboro2018 09/19/2016

-ngagreensboro2018 Signature ngagreensboro2018\\\\\ Printed Name 09/19/2016 Date
+Printed Name Date